Measurement-based deterministic imaginary time evolution

 Imaginary time evolution is an important and enduring concept in several areas of quantum physics, despite not being directly a physical process \cite{sakurai1995modern}.
 In imaginary time evolution (ITE) of a quantum system with Hamiltonian $H$, time $ t $ is replaced by imaginary time $t \rightarrow -i\tau$, such that the evolution operator is $ e^{-H \tau}$ \cite{magnus1954exponential,vidal2007classical}.
 As such, for long evolution times, the state approaches the ground state of the Hamiltonian \cite{lin2021real,schuch2007computational}.
 ITE can be directly applied as a numerical procedure on classical computers to obtain low-energy states \cite{mcardle2019variational,chiofalo2000ground,PhysRevE.76.036712,liu2005bohm}.
 It is also central in making a formal connection between a $d$-spatial dimensional quantum field theory and a $ d+1$-dimensional classical statistical mechanics system, through the Wick rotation \cite{wick1954properties,peskin2018introduction,majid1994q}.
 A variety of classical simulation methods take advantage of this connection, such as quantum Monte Carlo and its variants \cite{vesely1994computational,lester1990quantum,jarrell1992hubbard,baroni1999reptation,byrnes2004hamiltonian}.

 As a numerical procedure on a classical computer, ITE requires exponential resources that scale with the size of the Hilbert space.
-If there was a way of implementing ITE on a quantum computer efficiently, this would potentially be an extremely powerful tool.
-If the ITE operator $ e^{-H \tau } $ could be directly implemented, the complexity would scale with the number of terms in the Hamiltonian (using for example a Suzuki-Trotter decomposition), giving an exponential speedup in comparison to the classical simulation.
-In a quantum simulation scenario, one is often interested in obtaining low-energy eigenstates of various systems, applicable to condensed matter physics, high-energy physics, and quantum chemistry \cite{feynman1982simulating,buluta2009quantum,georgescu2014quantum,cirac2012goals,gerritsma2010quantum,o2016scalable,horikiri2016high,houck2012chip,byrnes2021quantum}.
+If there was a way of implementing ITE on a quantum computer efficiently, this could potentially be an extremely powerful tool.
+A direct implementation of the ITE operator $ e^{-H \tau } $, assuming elementary ITE gates, would have a complexity that scales polynomially with the number of subsystems, e.g. qubits.
+In comparison to the same calculation performed on a classical computer, this would give an exponential speedup.
+In ITE, convergence to a high fidelity state takes a timescale of the inverse energy gap.
+In a quantum simulation scenario, one is often interested in obtaining low-energy eigenstates of various systems, applicable to condensed matter physics, high-energy physics, and quantum chemistry \cite{feynman1982simulating,buluta2009quantum,byrnes2007quantum,georgescu2014quantum,cirac2012goals,gerritsma2010quantum,o2016scalable,horikiri2016high,houck2012chip,byrnes2021quantum}.
 More generally, it may also be used as a general optimization tool, where a cost function is minimized \cite{mohseni2022ising}.
-Applied to the context of solving the generalized Ising model, a problem that can be mapped to any optimization problem in the complexity class NP in polynomial time, the approach could be used to optimize problems in a variety of contexts such as logistics, financial applications, artificial intelligence, pharmaceutical and material development \cite{lucas2014ising, tanahashi2019application, smelyanskiy2012near,hauke2020perspectives}.
+Applied to the context of solving the generalized Ising model, a problem that can be mapped to any optimization problem in the complexity class NP in polynomial time, the approach could be used to optimize problems in a variety of contexts such as logistics, financial applications, artificial intelligence, pharmaceutical and material development \cite{lucas2014ising, tanahashi2019application, smelyanskiy2012near,hauke2020perspectives,mohseni2022ising}.
 Another application of ITE is as a state preparation protocol.
-For applications such as measurement-based quantum computation \cite{raussendorf2001one} and quantum metrology \cite{giovannetti2011advances,toth2014quantum,you2017multiparameter}, resource states need to be generated, which are sometimes difficult to produce.
+For applications such as quantum metrology \cite{giovannetti2011advances,toth2014quantum,you2017multiparameter} and alternative model of quantum computation \cite{raussendorf2001one,nayak2008non,abdelrahman2014coherent}, resource states need to be generated, which are sometimes difficult to produce.
 By engineering a suitable Hamiltonian where the desired state is the ground state, ITE can be used to generate and stabilize the state \cite{tame2006natural,bartlett2006simple,van2008graph,kyaw2014measurement}.